EntangleQuanta-labs/Entangle-app/README.md

-# Entangle: Workflow Automation with React Native, Flask, Llama (Groq), and Android Accessibility Services
+# Entangle (Automate Your Mobile wokflows)
 ## Overview
-Entangle is a mobile application designed to automate workflows on Android devices using Accessibility Services.
+Entangle is a mobile application designed to automate workflows on Mobile devices using Accessibility Services.
 It integrates an AI chatbot powered by Llama (Groq) to generate and execute user-defined workflows.
 The project is built with a modular architecture, making it easy for contributors to collaborate on frontend, backend, AI, and Accessibility Services components.

 ---

 ## Key Features
-- **Workflow Automation**: Automate tasks like blocking downloads in the Play Store, hiding YouTube Shorts, or restricting features in apps like Instagram.
+- **Workflow Automation**: Automate tasks like blocking downloads in the Play Store, hiding YouTube Shorts, or restricting features in apps like Instagram (Just an examople).
-- **AI-Powered Chatbot**: Use Llama (Groq) to generate workflows based on natural language input.
 - **Modular Architecture**: Designed for seamless collaboration among teams.

 ---